CobbyElsonfx/random-quote-app/readme.md

 # Random Quote App

-This is a simple app built with React that allows you to add your favorite quotes and access them later.
+This is a simple app built with React that allows you to views over thousands of different quote and thier respective authors just on a button click .
 The app uses the useEffect and useState hooks to manage the state of the quotes.
 Getting Started

 # LINK TO PROJECT (still under construction) : https://glittery-smakager-64a3cb.netlify.app/